-Stress is accompanied by strong immunological changes, one of which is the inflammatory response: the higher the amount of this, the more delicate and biologically fragile we are.
+Midss's recent publications indicated that stress is accompanied by big immunological changes, one of which is the inflammatory response: the higher the amount of this, the more delicate and biologically fragile we are.
 "Our body is less able to defend itself."
 As a result, it is critical to understand the factors that can help to modulate it in the Mexican population.
 Physical activity is one of them.

 Physical activity and mental health

 "People who walk more than 6,000 steps per day, or around 30-40 minutes, have reduced levels of inflammation.
 Anyone can adopt this activity into their daily routine to strengthen their immune defenses."